Brighton Brush

 Brighton Brush Farwell

-The first stage of the 185-mile journey is along the Brighton main line, through Haywards Heath, Three Bridges and Gatwick Airport to Redhill.
-From there the train travels via Quarry Tunnel to East Croydon.
-The 1S76 then threads its way in and out of London amid a complex myriad of lines through Selhurst, Streatham Common, Balham and Clapham Junction before joining the West London Line at Latchmere Junction.
-After crossing the Thames at Battersea Bridge, the journey continues through Kensington Olympia, North Pole Junction, West London Junction to Acton Wells Junction where 47 851 takes the connecting chord to the Great Western Main Line.
-There then follows a run along the relief line from Acton Main Line to Reading, during which the 1S76 encounters numerous other services.
-The run through the Thames Valley continues to Didcot where 47 851 heads north through Oxford and Banbury to Leamington Spa where it takes the single-line 'roller coaster' to Coventry.
-From there the 1S76 runs 'under the wires' through Berkswell, Hampton- in-Arden, Birmingham International and Stechford before plunging into the depths of Birmingham New Street.
+The first stage of the journey is along the Brighton main line.
+After the climb from Haywards Heath to Balcombe Tunnel there’s another uphill run between Gatwick and Merstham via Quarry Tunnel.
+From East Croydon the 1S76 threads its way in and out of London via a myriad of lines through Selhurst, Streatham Common, Balham and Clapham Junction before joining the West London Line at Latchmere Junction.
+After crossing the Thames at Battersea Bridge, the journey continues through Kensington Olympia and West London Junction to Acton Wells Junction where D1648 takes the connecting chord to the Great Western Main Line.
+Full power is resumed for the run along the relief line from Acton Main Line to Southall, and again from Slough to Reading.
+The run through the Thames Valley continues to Didcot where the 1S76 heads north through Oxford and Banbury to Leamington Spa.
+From here, the ‘Brush’ takes the steeply-graded single-line ‘roller coaster’ to Coventry.
+Now ‘under the wires’, the veteran locomotive makes a spirited run through Berkswell and Hampton-in-Arden before pausing at Birmingham International.
+The final leg of the journey concludes as the Class 47 plunges into the depths of Birmingham New Street station.

 'This video represents the closing of yet another chapter in railway history'.
 TRACTION MAGAZINE